M111q/unlazy-app/.ai/db-service-plan.md

 Allows read-only access for all authenticated users to the list of exercises, while restricting other operations.

 #### Sessions Table
-Records user training sessions, including date, time, description, and location.
+Records user training sessions, including date, time, description, location, and AI-generated summaries.

 **RLS Policy:**
 Ensures users can only access (read, create, update, delete) their own training sessions.